davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 Clear
   Clear the console, the textual output box at the bottom.

+Show
+  Show the location of the settings file in the console.

 Save
   Save all settings specified in the GUI to the currently active settings file and print this file name to the console, see the above figure.